iamgodot/CAO/README.md

 - Using Claude models with custom API providers may have [limitations](https://docs.claude.com/en/api/openai-sdk#important-openai-compatibility-limitations).
 - It's possible to use non-Claude models now, but be aware it is experimental and not fully tested.

+### Custom prompts

+Now you can add custom prompts in settings, which will become available in the command palette or as slash commands(if toggled on in core plugins).

+Additionally, you can use `{cursor}` in the prompt template as a placeholder of cursor for editing after the prompt is inserted.

 ## Supported Models